-My nature photography career includes countless sleepless nights in the field under dark skies, waiting, watching, and ultimately capturing thousands of aurora borealis photos.
-This page offers some points of interest regarding this subject, along with links to photos and image galleries.
-All of the aurora photos on this site are available as stock photos for commercial licensing or as fine art display pictures for home and office decor.
+My nature photography career includes countless sleepless nights in the field under dark skies, waiting, watching, and capturing thousands of aurora borealis photos.
+This page offers some points of interest and links to photos and image galleries.
+All aurora photos on this site are available as stock photos for commercial licensing or as fine art display pictures for home and office decor.

 My quest for aurora borealis photos (northern lights)

-In late March, high above Alaska’s Arctic circle, I stood in the snow watching the mountain horizon merge with darkness as the final light faded into a cold and silent night.
-Surrounded by miles and miles of both nothing and everything, I felt the power and solitude of wilderness; I felt tiny and beautifully alone.
-My photography career was young, my enthusiasm high, my motivation strong.
+In late March, high above Alaska’s Arctic circle, I stood in the snow, watching the mountain horizon merge with darkness as the final light faded into a cold, silent night.
+Surrounded by miles and miles of nothing and everything, I felt the power and solitude of wilderness; I felt tiny and beautifully alone.
+My photography career was young, my enthusiasm high, and my motivation strong.

-Sight yielded to sound as my vision faded during that ambiguous moment of changing light when you can, and then cannot, define objects any longer.
+Sight yielded to sound as my vision faded during that ambiguous moment of changing light when you can and cannot define objects any longer.
 A great-horned owl called from the spruce-dotted hillside of the Brooks Range, soon followed by the howling chorus of a pack of wolves.

 A few minutes later, I gazed into a star-flecked sky to find faint green wisps of the aurora borealis that seemed to appear out of nowhere.
-I rushed for my camera, and in those first late-night and early morning hours, I began a pursuit for aurora borealis photos that has yet to end.
+I rushed for my camera, and in those first late-night and early-morning hours, I began a pursuit of aurora borealis photos that had yet to end.

 The aurora borealis, also called the northern lights, is a phenomenon of visual wonder that has captured the imagination of people for centuries.
 Alaskans are lucky.
 The state is uniquely situated directly under the auroral oval (auroral belt), which makes it the only place in the United States where the aurora borealis can be seen regularly under dark skies.
-In Fairbanks, Alaska, the aurora can be seen approximately 2/3 of the year, providing the skies are cloud-free and dark.
-Many times the aurora appears in a ring shape, circling around the dark sky like a splendid crown.
+In Fairbanks, Alaska, the Aurora can be seen approximately 2/3 of the year, provided the skies are cloud-free and dark.
+The Aurora often appears in a ring shape, circling the dark sky like a splendid crown.
 When you see this in the Northern Hemisphere, it is called aurora borealis.
 If you’re in the Southern Hemisphere, it is called aurora australis.

 Destination Fairbanks, Alaska

-“Fairbanks, Alaska, offers special advantages for those who want to see and photograph aurora.
-The great east–west stretch of the Brooks Range to Fairbanks’ north and the Alaska Range to the south, block movements of moist air and clouds.
+“Fairbanks, Alaska, offers special advantages for those who want to see and photograph the Aurora.
+The great east–west stretch of the Brooks Range to Fairbanks’ north and the Alaska Range to the south block movements of moist air and clouds.
 This gives the interior of Alaska (and Fairbanks in particular) a continental dry, cold climate and, therefore, frequently clear skies.
-The crown of light, the typical oval of aurora, hovers around Earth’s magnetic poles and varies in its southernly reach depending on the strength of solar storms.
+The crown of light, the typical oval of the Aurora, hovers around Earth’s magnetic poles and varies in its southern reach depending on the strength of solar storms.
 Most nights, this puts the northern aurora oval right over the top of the southern part of the Brooks Range of Alaska, near Fort Yukon.
-Aurora line up on Earth’s magnetic latitudes and longitudes, so when looking for auroras, it’s more important where you are magnetically than geographically.”
+Auroras line up on Earth’s magnetic latitudes and longitudes, so when looking for auroras, it’s more important where you are magnetically than geographically.”

 Where does this mysterious light come from?
 Neal Brown says:

-“The aurora are caused by solar storms that throw huge numbers of fast-moving electrons and protons away from the sun in a twisting mass of electric and magnetic fields.
-These microscopic particles typically take two days to travel the 150 million kilometers from the sun to Earth.
+“The Aurora are caused by solar storms that throw huge numbers of fast-moving electrons and protons away from the sun in a twisting mass of electric and magnetic fields.
+These microscopic particles typically take two days to travel 150 million kilometers from the sun to Earth.
 These energetic electrons and protons initially move past Earth for several thousands of miles before traveling back along Earth’s magnetic field lines into Earth’s atmosphere.
-Then, through a process similar to that of a neon sign, they collide with the atoms and molecules of Earth’s atmosphere to create the light we call the aurora.
-Not all solar storms produce aurora.
-Only if the solar storm’s magnetic field couples with Earth’s magnetic field, do we have a chance to see auroras.
-The sun is constantly giving off radiation in the form of charged microscopic particles (electrons and protons) in a flow called the solar wind.
+Then, through a process similar to a neon sign, they collide with the atoms and molecules of Earth’s atmosphere to create the light we call the Aurora.
+Not all solar storms produce Aurora.
+Only if the solar storm’s magnetic field couples with Earth’s magnetic field do we have a chance to see auroras.
+The sun constantly releases radiation from charged microscopic particles (electrons and protons) in a solar wind flow.
 Earth’s gravity attracts these particles.
-Once the particles are close to Earth, our planet’s magnetic filed kicks in.”
+Once the particles are close to Earth, our planet’s magnetic field kicks in.”

-“We cannot accurately predict when aurora will occur on Earth.
+“We cannot accurately predict when the Aurora will occur on Earth.
 However, NOAA and others publish online records of solar activity compared with historical information over the last 400 years.
-From these records, we can predict how close we are to the most active sun storms, based on the current solar cycle.
-The storms originate well below the visible surface of the sun and can’t be seen until they pop out to the outer layers of the sun, where we can then use many kinds of instruments to diagnose what that storm consists of and what it might do.
-Using instruments aboard the broad array of Sun-Earth orbiting space craft we can now estimate the energy of these sun storms and determine if the solar storm will get to Earth and result in aurora.“
+We can predict how close we are to the most active sun storms from these records based on the current solar cycle.
+The storms originate well below the sun’s visible surface and can’t be seen until they pop out to the sun’s outer layers, where we can then use many kinds of instruments to diagnose what that storm consists of and what it might do.
+Using instruments aboard the broad array of Sun-Earth orbiting spacecraft, we can now estimate the energy of these sun storms and determine if the solar storm will get to Earth and result in Aurora.”

 The 11-year Solar Cycle

-A complicated series of circumstances cause these events to happen, but the larger solar storms that make the most dramatic and colorful aurora displays visible in more southerly latitudes tend to occur around the peak of the 11-year sunspot cycle Thanks to ground-based data stations and orbiting spacecraft that send back data, we have current space science measurements to look at.
+A complicated series of circumstances cause these events to happen.
+Still, the more significant solar storms that make the most dramatic and colorful Aurora displays visible in more southerly latitudes tend to occur around the peak of the 11-year sunspot cycle.
+We have current space science measurements to look at thanks to ground-based data stations and orbiting spacecraft that send back data.
 What Neal says about the 11-year solar cycle.

 Aurora shapes and patterns

 The aurora shapes appear differently depending on the angle from which they are viewed.
-These shapes have descriptive names, whether they be a homogenous arc, rayed arc or corona.
-See Dr. Syun-Ichi Akasofu’s book The Northern Lights: Secrets of the Aurora Borealis for further explanation on this topic and to familiarize yourself with the types of aurora shapes and when they occur during the course of an average auroral display.
+These shapes have descriptive names: homogenous arc, rayed arc, or corona.
+See Dr. Syun-Ichi Akasofu’s book The Northern Lights: Secrets of the Aurora Borealis for further explanation on this topic and to familiarize yourself with the types of aurora shapes and when they occur during an average auroral display.
 Neal Brown on Aurora Shapes:

-“Most often, the aurora appear as hanging curtains of light that are aligned from east to west along Earth’s magnetic field lines.
-As the evening progresses, the aurora brightens and develops vertical rays caused by electrical currents that flow down the magnetic field lines.
-As these currents get larger, huge folds develop that resemble Greek omega letters.
-Scientists have determined mechanisms for some of these configurations but are still trying to formulate a clear explanation for the general public.“
+“Most often, the Aurora appears as hanging curtains of light aligned from east to west along Earth’s magnetic field lines.
+As the evening progresses, the Aurora brightens and develops vertical rays caused by electrical currents that flow down the magnetic field lines.
+As these currents get larger, huge folds resemble Greek omega letters.
+Scientists have determined mechanisms for some of these configurations but are still trying to formulate a clear explanation for the general public.”

-When the solar wind collides with Earth’s atmospheric atoms and ions, a bright light occurs.
+A bright light occurs when the solar wind collides with Earth’s atmospheric atoms and ions.
 After the collision, the excited electron returns to its original energy level and emits a wavelength of light that we see as color.
-The color is determined by the atmospheric gas at altitude, (mainly atomic oxygen and nitrogen), its electrical state, and the energy of the particle that hits the gas.
+The atmospheric gas determines the color at altitude (mainly atomic oxygen and nitrogen), its electrical state, and the energy of the particle that hits the gas.

-The colors of the aurora are made up of red, blue and green light emissions.
+The colors of the Aurora are made up of red, blue, and green light emissions.
 Other colors may be seen as a mixture, or blending, of the three.
-The typical human eye can see wavelengths from about 430 to 790 nm and has a maximum sensitivity around 555 nm, which, interestingly, is the same wavelength as the green-colored aurora.
+The typical human eye can see wavelengths from about 430 to 790 nm and has a maximum sensitivity of around 555 nm, the same wavelength as the green-colored Aurora.

-Atomic oxygen causes the two most common aurora colors of green, 557.7 nm (O plus high-energy electrons) and red, 630.0 nm (O plus low-energy electrons).
+Atomic oxygen causes the two most common Aurora, green, 557.7 nm (O plus high-energy electrons), and red, 630.0 nm (O plus low-energy electrons).
 Nitrogen (N2) causes the blues (470 nm) and reds (600-700 nm).
-Other lighter gases high in the ionosphere, such as hydrogen and helium, can contribute colors but they are less visible to the naked eye.
+Other lighter gases high in the ionosphere, such as hydrogen and helium, can contribute colors, but they are less visible to the naked eye.